kiiyanatz/Document-Management-Tracker-Web-App/README.md

 That's all needed to run the application locally on your computer

 ### Demo link
-A demo of the application can also be viewed at [here](https://document-management.herokuapp.com/).
+A demo of the application can also be viewed [here](https://document-management.herokuapp.com/).